Half-mast: Norway

 On days designated as official days of mourning the state flag is to be flown at half staff by state and government agencies.
 There are no permanent days of mourning and this provision only comes into use upon the death of a member of the Royal House or as designated by the Government.
 Upon the death of a member of the Royal House the flag is to be displayed at half staff each day from the announcement of death until the end of the burial.
 If the burial service of a non-royal person connected to an individual public institution occurs on a flag flying day the flag flown by that institution is lowered to half staff until the burial service is over.
 One such example of a designated official day of mourning was during the immediate aftermath of the 2011 Norway attacks, in which flags all around Norway were half-staffed as a symbol of mourning for the victims.

+In Aug 2026, all flags flown at half staff at all places including schools, government buildings, airports & border checkpoints to honour King Harald V after his death on 28 August 2026.